counselconfig/django_unit_testing/README.md

 # Unit testing with Django

-Test the units of my budget app
+Test the units of this budget app